-Director of MSU AgBioResearch; Assistant Vice President of Research and Graduate StudiesMorrill Hall of Agriculture
+Director of MSU AgBioResearch; Assistant Vice President of Research and Graduate StudiesJustin S. Morrill Hall of Agriculture

-As Director/Assistant VP, Douglas Buhler serves as the administrative leader of MSU AgBioResearch, a group of more than 350 researchers from seven MSU colleges—and has a network of 13 research centers across the state and a total annual budget of over $130M per year.
-MSU AgBioResearch engages research that combines scientific expertise with practical experience to generate economic prosperity, sustain natural resources and enhances the quality of life.
+As director and assistant vice president of research and graduate studies, Douglas Buhler serves as the administrative leader of Michigan State University (MSU) AgBioResearch, a group of more than 350 researchers from seven MSU colleges.
+MSU AgBioResearch has a network of 13 research centers across the state and a total annual budget of over $130 million per year.
+MSU AgBioResearch engages research that combines scientific expertise with practical experience to generate economic prosperity, sustain natural resources and enhance the quality of life.

 Buhler is a native of Wisconsin and received his B.S. degree from the University of Wisconsin–Platteville and M.S. and Ph.D. degrees from the University of Nebraska.
 He began his career at the University of Wisconsin–Madison from 1984 to 1989 and later went to work for the United States Department of Agriculture-Agricultural Research Service from 1989 to 2000.
 He joined MSU as professor and chair of the Department of Crop and Soil Sciences and served in that position from 2000 to 2005.
 From 2005 to 2010, he was associate director of MSU AgBioResearch and associate dean for research for the College of Agriculture and Natural Resources (CANR).
 Buhler served as interim dean of the CANR from 2011 to 2013 and again in 2016.